E-commerce

 The 3PL must support the carriers your customers expect (pickup points, express) or offer documented equivalents.

-Pricing: storage, units handled, and outbound transport
+Pricing: storage, handled units, and outbound transport

 Seasonality